Nadwine/tci-pr/documentations/requirments.md

   A Platform to allow Turks and Caicos' locals to easily find and get in contact with landlords, and to help landlords find tenants to accommodate their property.

 * Users & Target Audience
-  Individuals that are looking for a place to stay in the TCI & landlords that are looking for tenants.
+  Individuals that are looking for a place to stay in the TCI & landlords that are looking for tenants

-* How do we get funding/ Monetize the web app
+* How do we fund/ Monetize the web app

 * How is the market for the product
-  SEO(we are the first so this will easily be their top google search result given we have set up SEO property on the website)
+  SEO(we are one of the first so this will easily be the top google search result given we have set up SEO properly on the website)

 # Milestones & Requirements